Lifestyle brand case study: DC Shoes

 Ken Block had been screen printing t-shirts for a couple of years to fund his snowboard bum lifestyle.
 He connected himself to the music, art, and design of the snowboard culture.
 He decided to take some computer design classes at a community college in San Marcos, California.
 Ken met Damon Way in an algebra class.
 The pair were like minded in their lifestyle and business aspirations.

 Ken Block and Damon Way went off and started Eightball Clothing.
-There was only one problem; there was another company called clothing company called Eightball, and that company had the copyright of the name.
+There was only one problem; there was another company called Eightball, and that company had the copyright for the name.

 Ken and Damon would be the first to admit that they had no idea what they were doing from a business standpoint when they started.